Jaws-git/Sluggies-dat-tools/README.md

 ```

 This will extract the entire content into a new folder \output\\...
 It will contain all the player models, props and environment models.
-Everything is sorted into numbered folders, for example Tiny Kong + TK Bat + TK Glove is in 75
+Everything is sorted into numbered folders, for example Tiny Kong + TK Bat + TK Glove is in folderr "75"

 ### Import